decretist/Dissertation/Chapter3/chapter3.markdown

 Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 145–72.

-[2] Noonan.

-[3] See (Stephan Kuttner, “The Father of the Science of Canon Law,” *Jurist* 1 (1941): 2–19).
+[2] See Stephan Kuttner, “The Father of the Science of Canon Law,” *Jurist* 1 (1941): 2–19.
 Kuttner argues that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, and not in its original
 form: scholastic theology got the program from Ivo, Gratian got it from scholastic theology.
-See also (D. E. Luscombe, “Abelard and the Decretum of Gratian.” in *The School of Peter Abelard: The Influence of Abelard’s Thought in the Early Scholastic Period*, Cambridge Studies in Medieval Life and Thought, new series, v.
-14 (London: Cambridge U.P, 1969), 214–23) and \[1, 111
+See also D. E. Luscombe, “Abelard and the Decretum of Gratian.” in *The School of Peter Abelard: The Influence of Abelard’s Thought in the Early Scholastic Period*, Cambridge Studies in Medieval Life and Thought, new series, v.
+14 (London: Cambridge U.P, 1969), 214–23; and 1, 111.

+[3] Noonan, “Gratian Slept Here.”

-[4] Noonan identifies Odofredus as the source for associating Gratian with Saints Felix and Nabor (Noonan, “Gratian Slept Here”, 148), but cf.
-R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 286n5.
+[4] Noonan identifies Odofredus as the source for associating Gratian with Saints Felix and Nabor Noonan, , 148; but cf. R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 286n5.
 Southern draws attention to an inscription found in a Geneva manuscript of the *Decretum*, Bibliothèque publique et universitaire, MS Lat.
-60:
-*Anno domini MCL a Gratiano S. Feliciani Bononiensis monacho editum*.
+60: *Anno domini MCL a Gratiano S. Feliciani Bononiensis monacho editum*.
 Pennington does not identify the manuscript as one known to date from the twelfth century (see Kenneth Pennington, [Gratianus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a242),